 While Marilyn loved the water, her beloved dogs did not.
 First was Tuffy, a handsome English bulldog, whom she had to rescue from Otisco Lake often because bulldogs are a bit top heavy.
 Then her beloved Eeyore, a glorious Newfie, carefully chosen for the breed's love of water - only Eeyore, the sweetest mountain of Newfoundland, was also the only Newf who didn't like to swim.

 Marilyn didn't care if her dogs didn't swim.
 She loved and accepted them for who they were just as she accepted and loved everybody.
 She was a genuine, caring, brilliant woman.
 The world was brighter well she was in it.
 It is dimmer now that she is gone.

-We would like to take this moment to say how grateful we are to Marilyn's caregivers from Comfort Keepers Amedisys Hospice for their loving and compassionate care which enabled her to remain in her condo where she could watch her birds and the lake.
+We would like to take this moment to say how grateful we are to Marilyn's caregivers from Comfort Keepers Amedisys Hospice for their loving and compassionate care which her birds and the lake.

-Friends will be reco FUNERAL TRIBUTES, her birds and the lake.
-Friends will be received at LAUGHLIN CREMATION AND FUNERAL TRIBUTES, 222 Washington Road, Mount Lebanon, on Saturday, September 23rd, from 10:00 am - 1:00 pm where a service will be held at 1:00 pm.
+her birds and the lake Friends will be reco FUNERAL TRIBUTES, her birds and the lake.
+Friends will be received at LAUGHLIN CREMATION AND FUNERAL TRIBUTES, 222 Washington Road, Mount Lebanon, on Saturday, September 23rd, from 11:00 am - 1:00 pm where a service will be held at 1:00 pm.
 Interment to follow in Mount Lebanon Cemetery.
 In lieu of flowers, her family requests memorial donations to Mt.
 Holyoke College (mtholyoke.edu) or to the Children's Tumor Foundation (CTF.org).
-Send concluences post-gazette com/db